Last night a regular at my bar (“The Devil”…see People at my Job) pulled me aside and shoved his stinky-booze-breath in my face,

 “We’re sorry Mr.!”
 I walked away.
 Nothing had been accomplished.

 Twenty minutes later I was working upstairs when I received a text message from a bartender:

 “Customer wants to talk to you.”
 I went downstairs and saw the mother leaning against the bar.

 “How dare you,” she said.
 “Never have I gone to a restaurant and had a waiter complain about me and my family.
 My son has special needs.
 He’s not stupid.
 He’s smart.
 But there wasn’t any toilet paper left and he didn’t know what to do.
 I’m writing a bad review as soon as I get home.
 You should be ashamed of yourself.”

 Sometimes, in life, I wish I was more of an asshole.
 Because if I was…I’d have been prepared for such an attack.
-I’d have lashed out with my own, doubtlessly right opinions and put this ignorant woman in her place.
+I’d have lashed out with my opinions.
 I’d have been quick to the gun.
 But I’m not.
 Despite being socially pounded in the ass by NYC and restaurant environments, I look for the best in people.
 So I stood there, in disbelief, wondering if this woman was being serious at first, then letting her rant because what would fighting against her have accomplished?
 I knew there had been two full rolls of toilet paper in the bathroom in which her son/s had spread their feces, yet I let her shout, nod in satisfaction, and leave.